cannandev/plain-ole-jekyll-blog/topics.md

   * One person in control of sizing things
 * Why project managers hate me - and why I'm ok with it
 * 5 Things Introverts Don't Understand
+  * "Getting to know you" at a large gathering
+  * "Would you like me to invite anyone else?"
+  * "You looked lonely"
+  * Random phone calls
+  * Unannounced visits
 * Microaggressions in the workplace - are you guilty?
 * 6 Accessibility misconceptions
 * How I use lists on a project